Amortized Causal Discovery: Learning to Infer Causal Graphs from Time-Series Data: Experiments

 \subsubsection{Unobserved Time-Series}

 Here, we treat one of the original time-series in the particles dataset as unobserved.
-This unobserved time-series exhibits the same dynamics as the observed time-series, evolving and causally influencing others the same way as before.
-We model this unobserved time-series by extending the amortized encoder with an additional latent variable and applying a suitable structural bias: the latent prediction $\zvec_u^t$ for time-steps $t = \{1,...,T \}$ is treated in the same way as the observed time-series $\xvec$.
+It exhibits the same dynamics as the observed time-series, evolving and causally influencing others the same way as before.
+This challenging setting has received little attention in the literature; \citet{alet2019neural} tackled it with mixed success.
+We model the unobserved time-series by extending the amortized encoder with an additional latent variable and applying a suitable structural bias: the latent prediction $\zvec_u^t$ for time-steps $t = \{1,...,T \}$ is treated in the same way as the observed time-series $\xvec$.
 Its entire trajectory is used by the encoder to predict causal relations, and its value at the current time-step is fed into the decoder.
 See \cref{app:unobserved_time} for more details and additional results.

 \paragraph{Results} \cref{fig:influenced_AUROC} shows how the causal discovery AUROC depends on the number of observed time-series directly influenced by the unobserved one.
 When this number is zero, all tested approaches perform the same.
 With growing numbers of influenced time-series, the baselines that either ignore the missing time-series (\textit{None}) or impute its value with the average of the observed time-series over time (\textit{Mean}) deteriorate strongly.
-In contrast, the proposed ACD-NRI with a \textit{Latent} variable stays closer to the performance of the fully \textit{Observed} baseline.
+In contrast, the proposed ACD with a \textit{Latent} variable stays closer to the performance of the fully \textit{Observed} baseline.
 As shown in \cref{fig:unobserved_trajectory}, it also improves the future trajectory prediction of the observed time-series.
-It is only slightly outperformed by a \textit{Supervised} method that optimizes the prediction of the unobserved time-series based on mean-squared error (MSE) with ground-truth trajectories.
-These results indicate that ACD-NRI can use latent variables to improve robustness to unobserved time-series.
+A \textit{Supervised} baseline, that uses the (usually unavailable) ground-truth trajectories to optimize the prediction of the unobserved time-series, improves only slightly over our approach.
+These results indicate that ACD can use latent variables to improve robustness to unobserved time-series.